Bell UH-1 Iroquois

 The Iroquois was first used in combat operations during the Vietnam War, the first examples being deployed in March 1962.
-It was used for various purposes, conducting general support, air assault, cargo transport, aeromedical evacuation, search and rescue, electronic warfare, and ground attack missions.
+It was used for various purposes, including conducting general support, air assault, cargo transport, aeromedical evacuation, search and rescue, electronic warfare, and ground attack missions.
 Armed Iroquois gunships carried a variety of weapons, including rockets, grenade launchers, and machine guns, and were often modified in the field to suit specific operations.
-The United States Air Force also deployed its Iroquois to Vietnam, using them to conduct reconnaissance operations, psychological warfare, and other support roles.
+The United States Air Force deployed its Iroquois to Vietnam, using them to conduct reconnaissance operations, psychological warfare, and other support roles.
 Other nations' armed air services, such as the Royal Australian Air Force, also dispatched their own Iroquois to Vietnam.
-In total, around 7,000 Iroquois were deployed in the Vietnam theatre, over 3,300 of which were believed to be destroyed.
+In total, around 7,000 Iroquois were deployed in the Vietnam theater, over 3,300 of which were believed to be destroyed.
 Various other conflicts have seen combat deployments of the Iroquois, such as the Rhodesian Bush War, Falklands War, War in Afghanistan, and the 2007 Lebanon conflict.

 The Iroquois was originally designated HU-1, hence the Huey nickname, which has remained in common use, despite the official redesignation to UH-1 in 1962.
 Various derivatives and developments of the Iroquois were produced.
 A dedicated attack helicopter, the Bell AH-1 Cobra, was derived from the UH-1, and retained a high degree of commonality.
 The Bell 204 and 205 are Iroquois versions developed for the civilian market.
-In response to demands from some customers, a twin-engined model, the UH-1N Twin Huey, was also developed during the late 1960s; a four-bladed derivative, the Bell UH-1Y Venom, was also developed during the early twenty-first century.
-In US Army service, the Iroquois was gradually phased out following the introduction of the Sikorsky UH-60 Black Hawk and the Eurocopter UH-72 Lakota, although hundreds were still in use more than 50 years following the type's introduction.
+In response to demands from some customers, a twin-engined model, the UH-1N Twin Huey, was also developed during the late 1960s; a further updated four blades model, the Bell 412, entered service in Canada but not the US.
+A further updated UH-1 with twin engines and four-bladed derivative, the Bell UH-1Y Venom, was also developed during the early twenty-first century for the USMC.
+In US Army service, the Iroquois was gradually phased out following the introduction of the Sikorsky UH-60 Black Hawk and the Eurocopter UH-72 Lakota in the early 21st century.
+However, hundreds were still in use more than 50 years following the type's introduction.
 In excess of 16,000 Iroquois have been built since 1960.
+With new orders from Japan and the Czech Republic, the UH-1 remains in production.
+Several export customers, such as Canada, Germany, Taiwan, Japan, and Italy, opted to produce the type under license.
+Operators have been located across the world, including the Americas, Europe, Asia, Africa, the Middle East, and the Pacific region.